unixwzrd/venvutil/docs/genmd.md

 - **Saving Configuration:**
   - Use the `cfg` mode with the `-s` option to save current settings to a configuration file, output will be written to `STDOUT`.
   - When using the `-o` option to specify an output file, a corresponding `.grc` configuration file will be created in the `GENMD_BASE/utils/etc` directory, matching the output filename.
+  - The `-o` option will create a markdown report along with a configuration file with the same name.
+This is useful if you wish to run the same report multiple times.
+Additional command line switches are added to the configuration file.
+For instance if you wanted to get all the .html files in a project, you coudl do:

+    ```bash
+    genmd -o htmlfiles -i "*.html"
+    ```
+    This will create a file `htmlfiles.grc` with the configuration settings and the report file `htmlfiles.md`.

 ### Configuration Variables